Collusion: How Central Bankers Rigged the System

 To facilitate your journey towards enlightenment, we have proffered an extensive list of resources on our website.
 For novice traders, we suggest beginning with this section.

 However, it would be folly to launch an attack on the Federal Reserve without comprehending the intricacies of the problem.
 Even if one were to mount an assault, the best defence is a good offence.
-The Federal Reserve is too potent an adversary for one person to vanquish.
+The Federal Reserve is too potent an adversary for one person to conquer.
 Therefore, one’s primary goal, for now, should be to safeguard one’s wealth.

 Lastly, consider subscribing to our free newsletter, which will equip you with the tools to master the information indispensable to protect your financial well-being.
 Remember, in these uncertain times, those who are prudent with their investments shall emerge victorious.